CareSource RxInnovations™ has partnered with Express Scripts to help you manage your prescriptions and save money.

 - Deliver your specialty meds to your home, workplace or to your doctor’s office

 - Help you learn about your specialty medication and give you support from specially-trained health care professionals

 For more information, call Accredo at 1-866-501-2009.
 They can take your call Monday through Friday from 7:30 a.m. to 9 p.m.
 Eastern Standard Time (EST).

 You may also access the Accredo website in order to manage prescription refills for existing specialty mail order medications as well as check coverage information.

 For some drugs, we require that your doctor send us some information.
 This is called a prior authorization request.
 It tells us why a certain drug and/or a certain amount of a drug is needed.
 We must approve the request before you can get the drug covered by your plan.

 You can find out if a drug requires prior authorization by reviewing the CareSource Marketplace Drug Formulary on the Drug Formulary page.
 Medications billed on the medical benefit may also require prior authorization.
 Please check the Authorization Requirements for Medications on the Medical Benefit.

 We may not approve a prior authorization request for a drug.
 If we don’t, we will send you information about how you can appeal our decision.

 Opioid drugs must meet the following prior authorization requirements:

-- less than 90 morphine milligram equivalents per day
+- Less than 80 morphine milligram equivalents per day